McGlone Law Firm Practice Areas

-Reckless Driving, High Speed Reckless, Aggressive Driving, Driving after a Suspension of License, and Racing all carry severe consequences.
+Aggressive Driving, Driving after a Suspension of License, Leaving the Scene of an Accident, and Racing all carry severe consequences.
 Depending on the details of the offense, a conviction can result in a significant fine, loss of license, and/or jail time.
 If you have been cited for a major traffic violation, there are actions that need to be taken immediately that will aid in your defense.
 With the help of a Virginia traffic attorney, you may be able to get the charges reduced.
 Paul McGlone will be able to advise you on what needs to be done to build a strong defense.
 Contact McGlone Law Firm, P.C. at (703) 273-2750 if you have received a traffic citation on Route 66, Route 7, Route 236, Dulles Toll Road, The Beltway, I-495 or I-395.

 Defense of Reckless Driving in Virginia

 There are about a dozen different reckless driving laws in Virginia, but these two come up much more often than the others: